adinathmahangareLTI/interview-questions/mock-client-interview.md

   - Git rebase moves the commits of one branch to another, creating a linear history.
 Cleaner way of combining histories, used with remote and local repos.

 3. what the different git branching methods?
-  - git flow
-  - github flow
-  - gitlab flow
+  - git flow: two long lived branches: main and Developement + feature, release and hotflix
-  - feature branch flow
+  - feature branch flow: diff branch for feature : main+feature
-  - trunk based development
+  - trunk based development: main branch only

 4. What is continuous integration?
   - developers frequently merge their code changes into a shared repository